Updated October 5, 2023.

 Cervical Cancer Screening: Individuals with a cervix should have a discussion with their provider about starting cervical cancer screening at 21.
 Cervical cancer screening can be done with a pap test and/or with HPV testing.
 A pap test is a procedure that involves gathering cells from your cervix (which sits at the top of your vagina, right at the entrance to your uterus) in order to screen for cervical cancer.
 For individuals at average risk between the ages of 25 and 65, we recommend screening for cervical cancer with HPV (Human Papillomavirus; the main driver of cervical cancer) testing every five years.The frequency of cervical cancer screenings may change, however, depending on your test results so it’s important to work with your provider to develop a testing plan tailored to your personal health needs.
 If you have had normal cervical cancer screenings the majority of your life, your provider will have a discussion with you about stopping screening around age 65.

-Breast Cancer Screening: Individuals with breasts who have no family history or other risk factors for breast cancer should have a discussion with their provider about starting breast cancer screening by age 40.
+Breast Cancer Screening: Individuals with breasts who have no family history or other risk factors for breast cancer should have a discussion with their provider about starting breast cancer screening at age 40.
 For those at increased risk of breast cancer, it may be worth having a conversation sooner to determine whether earlier or more frequent screening may be beneficial.
-Many healthcare providers will recommend that you start screening by age 50, but your provider will help you decide if earlier screening would be a better option for you.
-For individuals at average risk between the ages of 50-74, we recommend having a mammogram, (an x-ray of the breast and the most common way to screen for breast cancer) once every two years.
+For individuals at average risk between the ages of 40-74, we recommend having a mammogram, (an x-ray of the breast and the most common way to screen for breast cancer) once every two years.
 Those older than 74 should talk with their primary care provider to discuss the risks and benefits of breast cancer screening.

 Colon Cancer Screening: With research showing increasing rates of colon cancer in younger adults, 45 has been recommended as the new age to begin the discussion about colon cancer screening.
 Your provider can help connect you with a gastroenterologist who can perform a colonoscopy, or they can provide you with a stool test that will allow you to screen for colon cancer from the comfort of your own home.
 Adults older than 75 should work with their provider to determine whether to continue colorectal cancer screening, as the benefits of screening can be much smaller after 75 depending on an individuals’s current health and life expectancy.